-("BD"), a multinational medical technology company, where he served as Senior Vice President, CFO of its Medical Segment and Treasurer from July 2018 to February 2021.
-Upon joining BD in 2012, he was named Corporate Treasurer, a role he held throughout his tenure at the company.
+Treasurer, a role he held throughout his tenure at the company.
 Mr. Gallagher also had responsibility for corporate finance, including financial planning and analysis, and was Senior Vice President, Controller and Chief Accounting Officer from December 2014 to July 2018.
 Prior to BD, he served as Vice President, Financial Planning & Analysis at NBC Universal from October 2009 to September 2012.
 Mr. Gallagher also served as Assistant Controller of Corporate Treasury for General Electric Company from October 2006 to October 2009.
 He began his career with Ford Motor Company, holding various roles across Treasury, Internal Audit, and Product Development.

-Robert P. Aspbury, Ph.D., 51, has served as President of our Simcyp division since January 2020.
+Robert P. Aspbury, Ph.D., 52, has served as President of Certara Scientific Software (previously referred to as our Simcyp division) since January 2020.
 Prior to this appointment, he served as Simcyp's Chief Operating Officer from April 2019 to December 2019.
 Prior to joining the Company, Dr. Aspbury served as Vice President of Strategic Solutions, Biosimilars, for Covance Inc., a contract research organization and drug development services company (a subsidiary of Laboratory Corporation of America) from September 2016 to March 2019, and as Vice President and General Manager, Global Clinical Pharmacology from November 2011 to August 2016.

-Leif E. Pedersen, 59, has served as President of Software since September 2020.
-Prior to joining the Company, Mr. Pedersen was a Senior Operating Partner at SymphonyAI, an operating group of artificial intelligence companies, from October 2019 to August 2020, Chief Executive Officer of BIOVA (a division of Dassault Systèmes), a scientific product development software firm, from September 2017 to September 2019, and Executive Vice President at Innovative Interfaces, a library management software company, from December 2015 to August 2017.
+Leif E. Pedersen, 60, has served as President, Chief Commercial Officer since August 2023.
+Prior to this appointment, he served as President of Software from September 2020 to August 2023.
+Prior to joining the Company, Mr. Pedersen was a Senior Operating Partner at SymphonyAl, an operating group of artificial intelligence companies, from October 2019 to August 2020, Chief Executive Officer of BIOVA (a division of Dassault Systèmes), a scientific product development software firm, from September 2017 to September 2019, and Executive Vice President at Innovative Interfaces, a library management software company, from December 2015 to August 2017.

-Patrick F. Smith, Pharm.D., 53, has served as President of Integrated Drug Development since November 1, 2021.
+Patrick F. Smith, Pharm.D., 54, has served as President of Certara Drug Development Solutions division (previously referred to as Integrated Drug Development Solutions) since November 1, 2021.
 Previously, Dr. Smith was co-founder of d3 Medicine (acquired by Certara in 2016), helping to build a healthcare company that specialized in providing strategic support for complex development programs.
 Prior to d3 Medicine, Dr. Smith was U.S. Clinical Pharmacology Lead at Roche for more than 5 years, where he worked in various roles of increasing responsibility in clinical pharmacology and translational medicine.
 He has served as an Associate Professor at the University at Buffalo School of Pharmacy and Roswell Park Cancer Institute in Buffalo, New York.